Sequential Choices, Option Values, and the Returns to Education: Model

 Accordingly, the total value of schooling $v(s_t, G)$ in state $s_t$ captures the immediate and expected future benefits from continuing one's education in another period, subject to optimal policy $\pi^*$.

-\paragraph{Ex-ante Return} In Figure \ref{Decision problem for ex-ante return}, we illustrate the choice alternatives that are needed to isolate the ex-ante return to an additional year of schooling.
-The thought-experiment we perform is to compare the total value of schooling $v(s_t, G)$ against the value of choosing the best alternative non-schooling choice.
+\paragraph{Ex-ante Return} Next, we describe the elements that are needed to isolate the ex-ante return to an additional year of schooling.
+The thought-experiment we perform is to compare the total value of schooling $v(s_t, G)$ against the value of choosing the best alternative choice, which can be another schooling track.
 Notably, the alternative choice can also contain the option of taking more schooling at a later stage in the life-cycle through re-enrollment.
 Quantifying the ex-ante return requires making comparisons of counterfactuals as a given individual in state $s_t$ in the estimated model only chooses one of the available alternatives.
-We construct such counterfactuals through model simulations, where we require each individual to make alternative choices in state $s_t$, but restrict the realizations of shocks in each period to be held fixed across comparisons.
+We construct such counterfactuals through model simulations, where we require each individual to make alternative choices in state $s_t$, but restrict the realizations of shocks in each period to be held fixed across comparisons. \\

 We denote by $ER(s_t)$ the ex-ante return capturing the value of an additional year of schooling against the best alternative choice in state $s_t$.
 Formally, we can express this object as follows: